 It's no surprise that hearing instruments take a little bit of getting used to.
 Most people adjust pretty quickly to their new hearing instrument during normal indoor settings, like work or home.
-We have many customers that are also avid hikers and we've heard from them that it's not quite such an easy adjustment.
+Ear Gear has many customers that are also avid hikers and we've heard from them that it's not quite such an easy adjustment!

 Protecting your hearing instrument while hiking

 There are a few steps that you can take to minimize the chance of damage to your hearing instrument through moisture, sweat, and humidity.
-If you're a heavy sweater and love outdoor activities, it can be a good idea to either choose a smaller hearing instrument that has less contact with your skin or even pick up a sweat-protecting cover to provide an extra layer between your skin and the hearing instrument.
+If you sweat heavily and love outdoor activities, it can be a good idea to either choose a smaller hearing instrument that has less contact with your skin or pick up a sweat-protecting cover to provide an extra layer between your skin and the hearing instrument.
+Sometimes going with a simple a hearing aid accessory that's designed to protect your device is best answer.

 Protecting your hearing instrument from loss

 One comment that we hear from our hike-loving customers is that one of their major concerns is losing their hearing instrument while they're hiking in the hills or woods.
-Many of our customers use a clip and cord to attach their hearing instrument to their shirt, so if it were to fall off it would dangle harmlessly by their shirt.
+This is where a quality hearing aid retainer can be the answer.
+Many of our customers use a corded Ear Gear model, which is equipped with a hearing aid clip that attaches their hearing aid to their shirt.
+This ensures that in the event their device does fall out it will simply dangle from their shirt.

 Configuring your hearing instrument for hiking